mikeizbicki/ucr-cs100/textbook/assignment-help/io_piping/README.md

 `$ cat name.txt | sort `

 Now our names are sorted!
 Yay! :)

-Pipes can be used in processes.
-A new process can be created by using the fork() system call.

 Using the system call `pipe` creates a pipe, a one-way data channel that can be used for communication between two or more processes.
 It takes stdout from the first process and links/pipes/channels/ it to the stdin to the other end of the pipe where the second process waits.